thomas-leduc/t4gpd-docs/docs/morphometry.md

 plt.savefig('img/mabr_vs_mpbr.png')
 ```

-Indeed, the green MABR has an area of 7.125 m<sup>2</sup> and a perimeter of 11.3 m, while the blue MPBR has an area of 7.852 m<sup>2</sup> and a perimeter of 11.24 m.
+Indeed, the green MABR has an area of 7.125 m<sup>2</sup> and a
+perimeter of 11.3 m, while the blue MPBR has an area of 7.852
+m<sup>2</sup> and a perimeter of 11.24 m.

 ![Convex Hull](img/mabr_vs_mpbr.png)

 ### Minimum-Area Bounding Ellipse

-To determine the Minimum-Area Bounding Ellipse, we used the algorithm presented in (Leduc &amp; Leduc, 2020)[@Leduc2020].
-To activate it, a _MABE_ instance must be passed as the first argument of the _STGeoProcess_ constructor.
-The threshold argument is an angular value in radians.
-It is used to prune the almost flat angles of the given geometries.
+To determine the Minimum-Area Bounding Ellipse, we used the algorithm
+presented in [(Leduc &amp; Leduc,
+  2020)](https://doi.org/10.1080/13658816.2020.1800017).
+To activate it, a
+_MABE_ instance must be passed as the first argument of the
+_STGeoProcess_ constructor.
+The threshold argument is an angular value
+in radians.
+It is used to prune the almost flat angles of the given
+geometries.

 > `MABE(npoints=40, threshold=None)`